spo-o/ENPM-611--group-project/README.md

-# ENPM611 Project Application Template
+# ENPM611 Project Application

-This is the template for the ENPM611 class project.
-Use this template in conjunction with the provided data to implement an application that analyzes GitHub issues for the [poetry](https://github.com/python-poetry/poetry/issues) Open Source project and generates interesting insights.
+This template is designed for the ENPM611 class project, where we have analyzed four key issues from the poetry_issues.json file.
+This analysis provides insights into the types of issues in the file, which could aid in understanding patterns or trends within the [poetry](https://github.com/python-poetry/poetry/issues) project on GitHub.

 This application template implements some of the basic functions: